You are here

 The need to achieve significant GHG reduction in Scottish agriculture is increasing with the 2045 net zero GHG goal approaching.
 This requires an assessment of alternative scenarios for land use, agricultural production profiles and farm practices.
 We are firstly using existing models to assess GHG mitigation cost-effectiveness then the new model will be used for an updated assessment of scenarios.

-Reducing emissions by improving animal health and nutrition of ruminants
+Reducing emissions by improving animal health and ruminant nutrition

 Improving livestock health and nutrition is a key contributor to reducing GHG emissions from animal agriculture.
-Sheep and cattle health, ruminant nutrition and ruminant feed additives feature in the most recent marginal abatement cost curve models for Scottish agriculture and stakeholder reports.
-In collaboration with key industry stakeholders, the health modelling prioritises the production diseases and syndromes that have the greatest impact on the carbon footprint of Scottish livestock farming.
-It identifies relevant datasets to help quantify the impacts of priority diseases and syndromes affecting livestock production in Scotland.
+Sheep and cattle health, ruminant nutrition and ruminant feed additives feature in the most recent marginal abatement cost curve models (MACC) for Scottish agriculture and stakeholder reports.
+In collaboration with key industry stakeholders, the health modelling adapted here prioritises those production diseases and syndromes that have the greatest impact on the carbon footprint of Scottish livestock farming.
+It also identifies relevant datasets to help quantify the impacts of the recognised priority diseases and syndromes.
 The work explores practical intervention strategies that have the biggest impact on disease control and quantify the GHG emissions and production impacts of them.

 Synergies and trade-offs between GHG emissions and biodiversity in ruminant systems